DearCherieHe/regression-analysis-final-project/README.md

 # regression-analysis-final-project
-Final project for linear regression analysis course when I was an exchange of UCSB
+Final project for linear regression analysis course when I was an exchange student of UCSB.